Contents:

 The Denver Mint produced slightly more - 230.5 million pieces, also for mass circulation.

-San Francisco was only involved in collector minting: Clad Proof - 3,084,245 coins, Silver Proof - 1,125,755 coins.
+San Francisco was only involved in collector minting: Clad Proof, Silver Proof.
+The number of sets is listed above.

 Similar to the others, Proof issues were never intended for circulation.
 This makes them especially desirable among numismatists, determining a higher 2003 Missouri quarter value based on condition and type of issue.
 The approximate value of the specimens is shown in the table below: